What is Universal Medical Equipment email virus?

 |Distribution methods||Infected email attachments, malicious online advertisements, social engineering, software 'cracks'.|

 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

 |Malware Removal (Windows)||

 More examples of malspam campaigns are "Findomestic Email Virus", "Request For Payment Email Virus" and "MSC Email Virus".
-What most of them have in common is that they are designed to look like official, important and/or urgent letters from legitimate companies, organizations or other entities.
-Also, most of them contain some malicious attachment or website link.
-Some examples of malware that was or still is distributed via malspam are Ursnif, Agent Tesla and Dridex.
+Most are designed to appear like official, important and urgent messages from legitimate companies, organizations, or other entities.
+Most also contain a malicious attachment or website link.

 How did "Universal Medical Equipment email virus" infect my computer?